 What is traceability?

 Traceability is the ability to track every aspect of manufacturing and distributing a product, from “cradle to grave” or “farm to fork”.
 It allows producers track and trace each component that comprises a product, from the suppliers, through the manufacturing process and, eventually, to the final consumer.

 Traceability is regulated by ISO 8402 which defines it as “the ability to trace the history, application or location of an entity by means of recorded identifications.”
 Organizations that implement traceability procedures and systems are able to access historical information about their products, including:

 - Product destinations

-Traceability is primarily focused at enabling accurate tracking and tracing of products, and these constitute the cornerstones of the concept.
+Traceability is primarily focused on enabling accurate tracking and tracing of products, and these constitute the cornerstones of the concept.
 Tracking capabilities enable organizations closely follow the progress of a product throughout the manufacturing process (sometimes, from the supplier as well) and on to the final consumer.
 Tracing provides the means to follow the sequence of production vertically along the value chain, allowing organizations discover the origination and history of products.

 Types of Track & Trace

 Traceability may include downstream/upstream tracing or internal/external traceability.
 Downstream tracing allows organizations trace individual product copies or lots along the production chain from manufacturer to consumer.
 Upstream tracing enables the tracing of products from consumer to manufacturer, and even to supplier.